-Students will affirm the Honor Code during new student (P1) orientation and the White Coat Ceremony.
+Students will affirm the Honor Code during new student (P1) orientation, typically as part of the White Coat Ceremony.
 Students will attest to this affirmation by signing the Honor Code.
 Students will reaffirm the Honor Code throughout their academic program.
 The Academic and Professional Conduct Committee will address violations of the Honor Code and other complaints against Doctor of Pharmacy students.